Transnistrian Interior Ministry Confirms 4 Explosions At Border With Ukraine - UrduPoint

 Transnistrian Interior Ministry Confirms 4 Explosions At Border With Ukraine

-TIRASPOL (UrduPoint News / Sputnik - 07th May, 2022) Four explosions occurred on Friday evening in the Transnistrian village of Varancau at the border with Ukraine, with explosive devices being allegedly dropped from a drone, the Interior Ministry of the unrecognized Moldovan Republic of Transnistria said on Saturday.
+CHISINAU/TIRASPOL (UrduPoint News / Sputnik - 07th May, 2022) Four explosions occurred on Friday evening in the Transnistrian village of Varancau at the border with Ukraine, with explosive devices allegedly dropped from a drone, the Interior Ministry of the unrecognized Moldovan Republic of Transnistria said on Saturday.

 The ministry added that the craters were about 1 meter (3 feet) deep and about 25 centimeters (9.8 inches) in diameter.